Israeli soccer referee comes out as transgender woman - WTMJ

 Associated Press

-RAMAT GAN, Israel (AP) — An Israeli soccer referee has come out as transgender and is living — and enforcing the rules of the game — as a woman.
+RAMAT GAN, Israel (AP) — An Israeli soccer referee has come out as transgender and is living — and enforcing the rules of the game — as the only woman in the country’s top-shelf league.

 Sapir Berman announced Tuesday she has received the support of her family, the local referees’ union and Israeli and international soccer officials.
-She said even players and fans have begun to address her as a woman, even if they don’t always like her calls on the field.
+She said players and fans have begun to address her as a woman, even when they gripe about her calls on the field.
+On Sunday, Berman will be the head referee for a playoff match between heavyweight teams Hapoel Haifa and Beitar Jerusalem.

+It will be a marquee event on Berman’s life-long road to living, as she said Tuesday, as herself.

-“I always saw myself as a woman, from a young age,” Berman, whose birth name was “Sagi,” told reporters.
+“I always saw myself as a woman, from a young age,” Berman, whose birth name was “Sagi,” told reporters at Ramat Gan Stadium, headquarters of the Israel Football Association.

+Israeli soccer officials stood behind Berman at Tuesday’s news conference in a room above the stadium’s playing field.

+“We have a new referee, Sapir Berman,” the Israel Football Association tweeted.
+“We are so proud.”

-Berman’s decision comes at a time when gay and transgender people are achieving higher profiles and acceptance in some parts of the world.
+Berman’s decision to come out, and stay on at the Israeli Premiere League, comes at a time when gay and transgender people are achieving higher profiles and acceptance in some parts of the world.

 Last week, Caitlyn Jenner — an Olympic hero, reality TV personality and transgender rights activist — joined a growing list of candidates seeking to oust California Gov. Gavin Newsom from office.

-Berman is not the world’s first transgender soccer referee.
-In 2018, a British referee named Nick Clark reportedly came out as Lucy Clark, hoping to become a “game-changer.”
+And a British soccer referee came out as transgender in 2018.
+Lucy Clark, formerly known as Nick, has said she hopes to become a “game-changer.”

-Israel has a reputation for having tolerant attitudes toward gays.
-Tel Aviv is host to one of the world’s largest gay pride parades each year.
-But some of Israel’s soccer powerhouses are located in communities where attitudes are more conservative.

-Berman has been a referee in Israeli soccer for a decade and is now a judge in the country’s most elite division, the Israeli Premier League.
+There’s also troubling, or at least inconclusive, news around the world for transgender people, particularly on the legal front.

+In the U.S., five states have passed laws or put in force other policies limiting the ability of transgender youths to play sports or receive certain medical treatment.
+There’s been a vehement outcry from supporters of transgender rights — but little in the way of tangible repercussions for those states.

+Israel is one of the world’s most progressive countries on LGBTQ rights, despite its image as a society struggling with religious coercion.
+Gay and transgender people can serve openly in Israel’s military and the Knesset, for example.

+But Israel still has a way to go, Globus said.
+No transgender person has been elected to public office.
+And in several respects, the law trails behind the social inclusion of transgender Israelis.
+On several issues where gay rights are recognized, there have been no decisions on whether those rights apply to transgender people.

-Berman said there are already players who address her as a woman, and at a recent youth match an angry parent used Hebrew’s feminine gender when complaining about a call.
+For Berman, the soccer world has been largely supportive.
+There are already players who address her as a woman, and at a recent youth match an angry parent used Hebrew’s feminine version of “Wake up, ref!” when complaining about a call.

 “It shows me there’s change in society,” she said.